 Research

-Another research project in social/political philosophy explores the obligations of institutions and individuals to mitigate the structural subordination of marginalized groups (particularly LGBTQ+ subordination).
+Another research project in feminist philosophy explores the obligations of institutions and individuals to mitigate the structural subordination of marginalized groups (particularly LGBTQ+ subordination).
 My publication, “Delegitimizing Transphobic Views in Academia,” is part of this project.

 Publications